 The referral form asks you for a bit of information about the difficulties you are experiencing.
 Once this is submitted someone from our clinical team will look through the information.
 We may contact you to discuss this information before offering you an appointment for an assessment.
 At an assessment someone from the team will meet with you to discuss what has brought you here and discuss what may be helpful.
 This is a collaboration between you and us to help you to find the most suitable source of support.
 An outcome of this may be that you are placed on our waiting list for talking therapy such as counselling.
-Talking therapies are currently provided in Sheffield, Rotherham and Barnsley.
+Talking therapies are currently provided in Sheffield, Rotherham, Barnsley and Doncaster.

 Talking therapies include: